 - Maximize space by placing larger items on the end.
 Like I mentioned above, I layer larger items and bulkier pieces on the bottom and on the ends.
 Then, I fit in smaller pieces where there is space.
 For our recent trip to NYC, I packed big sweaters, but lots of leggings, so I alternated a sweater with the leggings rolled up on the side.
 Think of it like a game of Tetris and it makes it rather fun, too!

 - Pack multi-purpose clothing.
 While I enjoy fashion, I travel with multi-purpose clothing to further maximize my space.
 I’m not generally going to 5-star restaurants, so I gravitate towards pieces that transition from day to night with the change of shoes or accessories.
 It eliminates having to pack too much, while still giving me options.
-An example is this Michael Stars off-the-shoulder black jumpsuit.
-I can wear this with a pair of Rothy’s flats for flying and walking around a city all day, but dress up at night with heels & a faux-leather jacket.
+I bought an off-the-shoulder black jumpsuit that I can wear with a pair of Rothy’s flats for flying and walking around a city all day, and also dress up at night with heels & a faux-leather jacket.
 The faux-leather jacket is a great travel accessory for the airport and plane, where I tend to get chilly.
 P.S.
 You can get $20 off your first pair of Rothy’s here.
 I’ll get $20 off my next order, too!

 - Bring sample size beauty products.
 Nordstrom and Sephora offer great sample size products.
 I like to pick products that work double duty so I can get good use out of an eye cream, face cream, or hair product.
 One of my favorite samples I got from Sephora was a travel size of IGK Rich Kid Coconut Oil Gel and IGK Beach Club spray which works well if I’m wearing my hair straight or curled.
 Use those points wisely and you could land with some really exceptional traveling products like I did.
 Just check out that line up all with recent samples from Nordstrom & Sephora.